Disclaimer: This fanfic was based on the works of R. A. Salvatore.

 The fire of Narbondel hadn't even risen to the third of the column's height yet, so it was still quite early.
 Zak stifled a bored yawn and leant back against a stone wall, waiting for the other family members to gather in a room adjacent to the house's main chapel.
 Most of them were already here, including the ever-regal Malice, the Matron Mother of House Do'Urden.
 Her daughters, Briza and Maya, stood not far away, engaged in a quiet, semi-civil conversation about Maya's progress at Arach-Tinilith.
 Rizzen and Dinin, on the other hand, kept their respectful silence.

-Without his swords and his whip Zak felt almost naked, but for this particular ceremony no male would be allowed to enter the chapel armed.
+Without his swords and his whip, Zak felt almost naked, but for this particular ceremony no male would be allowed to enter the chapel armed.
 Males were supposed to stay out of the priestesses' way and look either pretty useless or just pretty, Zak could never remember which.
 Still, he had let his waist-length hair down, with just a thin braid falling to the right side of his face, and generally tried to appear as dignified and noblesque as possible.
 Malice had been less than thrilled with his appearance during the previous ceremony, which he had tried to attend after a long night spent in a tavern.
 She knew damn well that his carelessness hadn't been a coincidence.

+They didn't have to wait long.
 The door to the antechamber opened and Vierna walked in, a small child trailing behind her.

 Vierna leant over the child.
 "You will behave as I told you," she said, an unspoken threat in her voice.
 Zak saw Drizzt nod.
 The female must have already described at length what would happen to him if he dared to misbehave in front of the whole family.